greenlynx/python-hello-world/README.md

 ## Features

--   Bundled VS Code settings to standard everyone's dev experience
+-   Bundled VS Code settings to standardise everyone's dev experience
 -   Makefile to make running common commands easier
 -   Uses various linting and code style tools to automatically keep the codebase clean
 -   Uses git hooks to check code before it is committed